-SelfWealth are known for their flat-fee brokerage service.
-All Australian share market trades are just $9.50 per trade, regardless of trade size.
-This means that the type of trader you are, or the size of your account won't change your trading costs.
+Selfwealth is known for its flat-fee brokerage service.
+All Australian and US share market trades are just $9.50 per trade, regardless of trade size.
+This means that the type of trader you are or the size of your account won't change your trading costs.
 There are also no extra commissions.
-When it comes to trading costs, you always know where you stand with SelfWealth.
+When it comes to trading costs, you always know where you stand with Selfwealth.

-When you create your free SelfWealth share trading account, you'll be able to try out all of the features offered with SelfWealth Premium for the first 90 days, free.
-If you then decide that you'd like to keep using the features provided to SelfWealth Premium accounts, you can continue for $20 per month.
+When you create your free Selfwealth share trading account, you'll be able to try out all of the features offered with Selfwealth Premium for the first 90 days for free.
+If you then decide that you'd like to keep using Selfwealth Premium, you can continue for $29 per month.

 Access free market data, insights and research

-If you choose to trade Australian shares with SelfWealth, you'll find that stock performance and unit prices are updated every 20 minutes using ASX price data.
-Members can also access specific, detailed market sensitive and general company information on individual shares via the stock analysis tool which is powered by Thomson Reuters.
+If you choose to trade Australian shares with Selfwealth, you'll find that stock performance and unit prices are updated every 20 minutes using ASX price data.
+Members can also access specific, detailed market-sensitive and general company information on individual shares via the stock analysis tool that is powered by Thomson Reuters.

 Funds held by ANZ

-All client funds are held in Australia and New Zealand Banking Group (ANZ bank) accounts.
-This means when you sign up for a trading account with SelfWealth, you'll also automatically receive a cash account with ANZ to settle your trades through.
-That means in the event of insolvency on the part of SelfWealth, your funds will be safe as they are part of a closed trust at ANZ.
+All client funds are held in ANZ bank accounts.
+This means when you sign up for a trading account with Selfwealth, you'll also automatically receive a cash account with ANZ to settle your trades through.
+That means in the event of insolvency on the part of Selfwealth, your funds will be safe as they are part of a closed trust at ANZ.

-CHESS sponsored shares are those that are registered with a share broker like SelfWealth.
-They're allocated a Holder Identification Number (HIN) by the broker.
+Australian CHESS-sponsored shares are shares that are registered with a share broker like Selfwealth.
+They're given a Holder Identification Number (HIN) by the broker.
 On the other hand, Issuer Sponsored Shares are managed by the issuer of those shares via the issuer's share registry.
-All shares bought through SelfWealth are CHESS sponsored, and are executed and settled by OpenMarkets.
+All Australian shares bought through Selfwealth are CHESS-sponsored shares and are executed and settled by OpenMarkets.
 Shares are legally and beneficially owned by the investor and not held under custody.

 Flexible order types

-Investors and traders can place an order to buy shares at a particular price, and allocate a 'good until end date' setting to the order.
-This allows you to set-and-forget, as the trade will only be placed when the market hits your target buy price.
-This means there's no need to check the price daily for shares you're wanting to buy and takes some of the stress away from trying to get filled at a price that is right for your particular strategy.
+Investors and traders can place an order to buy shares at a particular price and allocate a "good until end date" setting to the order.
+This allows you to set and forget, as the trade will only be placed when the market hits your target buy price.
+This means there's no need to check the price daily for shares you want to buy and takes some of the stress away from trying to get filled at a price that is right for your particular strategy.

-SelfWealth provides complete access to the Australian Securities Exchange (ASX), offering investors and traders access to:
+Selfwealth provides complete access to the Australian Securities Exchange (ASX), offering investors and traders access to the following:

 - Australian shares.
-Shares traded on the ASX, called 'ordinary shares' by SelfWealth.
+These are shares traded on the ASX and are called "ordinary shares" by Selfwealth.

-- Australian Listed Debt Securities.
-A fixed income security, allowing investors to receive a fixed return, usually at a specific rate of interest.
+- Australian-listed debt securities.
+This is a fixed income security, allowing investors to receive a fixed return, usually at a specific rate of interest.

-- Australian Exchange Traded Funds.
-Similar to LICs, ETFs track the performance of a number of different stocks which investors can access via a single trade.
+- Australian exchange traded funds.
+Similar to LICs, ETFs track the performance of a number of different stocks that investors can access via a single trade.

-When it comes to trading international shares, SelfWealth says that they will be supported sometime in the future.
-If trading international shares is a priority of yours, then use our guide to compare international share trading accounts.
+When it comes to trading international shares, Selfwealth says it will be supported sometime in the future.
+If this is a priority of yours, then use our guide to compare international share trading accounts.